Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- The appearance of symptoms depends on the menstrual cycle.
-They develop during the last week of the luteal phase and stop or become less pronounced after the onset of menstruation (it is necessary to confirm the worsening of the severity of symptoms for 5 days before menstruation by approximately 30% compared to 5 days after menstruation).
+- The onset of symptoms depends on the menstrual cycle.
+They develop during the last week of the luteal phase and cease or become less pronounced after the onset of menstruation (it is necessary to confirm a worsening of the severity of symptoms during the 5 days before menstruation by approximately 30% compared with the 5 days after menstruation).

-- The presence of at least 5 of the following symptoms with the mandatory inclusion of one of the first 4:
+- The presence of at least 5 of the following symptoms, with one of the first 4 necessarily included:

-- emotional lability (sudden sadness, tearfulness, irritability or malignancy);
+- emotional lability (sudden sadness, tearfulness, irritability, or anger);

-- easy fatigue or a significant decrease in efficiency;
+- easy fatigue or significant decrease in performance;

 - inability to concentrate;

-- somatic symptoms, characteristic of a particular clinical form of premenstrual syndrome.
+- somatic symptoms characteristic of a certain clinical form of premenstrual syndrome.

-Diagnosis of premenstrual syndrome involves the recording of symptoms of a necessarily cyclical nature, which are recommended to be noted in a special diary with daily reflection of signs of the disease within 2-3 cycles.
-It is also important to carefully collect anamnesis, especially associated with the nature of mood changes and stresses of life, the data of a physical and psychiatric examination and differential diagnosis.
+Diagnosis of premenstrual syndrome includes registration of symptoms of a necessarily cyclical nature, which are recommended to be noted in a special diary with daily reflection of signs of the disease for 2-3 cycles.
+Also important are a thorough collection of anamnesis, especially related to the nature of mood changes and life stresses, data from a physical and psychiatric examination, and differential diagnosis.

-Methods of laboratory-instrumental research depend on the form of premenstrual syndrome.
+Laboratory and instrumental research methods depend on the form of premenstrual syndrome.

 - Echoencephalography.